erictompkins/page-shots/README.md

 The above specifies 3 URLs to get screenshots for and 3 different viewport sizes to save each screenshot as.

+> **NOTE: The contents of the JSON file needs to be valid JSON.
+Use double quotes instead of single quotes.**

 ### JSON values

 Below is a description of each of the JSON keys that you can set values for.